Navid200/xDrip/docs/Nightscout/NotFree.md

 Theoretically, if you don't reside in China or Australia, it will be free.
 See limitations and requirements of a free tier machine below.
 However, due to unwanted traffic to China caused by crawlers in China, there is a cost of about $0.01 per month.

-The following image shows a summary of my costs over the past 11 months.
+The following image shows a summary of my costs (living in Canada) over the past 11 months.
 ![](./images/CostHistory.png)

 In February, I intentionally generated outgoing traffic as a test to see how much the cost will increase.
 I copied the database to another Nightscout over and over again in order to create extra outgoing traffic.